kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/parallel_jobs.md

     As a result, the array job will produce a separate log file for each of the tasks, i.e. you will see multiple files in the `slurm-jobid_taskid.out` format.

+### Python example

+TODO

-## MPI jobs
+## Distributed Memory Parallelism (DMP) / MPI jobs

 Sometimes you might want to utilise resources on multiple nodes simultaneously to perform computations.
+This is possible using a Message Passing Interface (MPI).
+In MPI, multiple independent processes run concurrently on separate nodes or processors.
+Each process has its own memory space.
+Communication between processes is achieved through explicit message passing (processes send and receive messages via MPI function calls).

 As mentioned earlier, requesting the resource by itself will not make your application run in parallel - the application has to support parallel execution.

-[Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) is standard designed for parallel execution and it allows programs to exploit multiple processing cores in parallel.
+[Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) is the most common library used by research software for parallel execution across processes.

 Although MPI programming is beyond the scope of this course, if your application uses, or supports MPI then it can be executed on multiple nodes in parallel.